Working on the Docs¶

 - Click the pencil button on GitHub and follow the instructions to create your change.

 - Save your changes and follow the prompts to create a PR.

 - In the checks on your PR, click the “details” link by

 docs/readthedocs.org:ddevto browse the docs build created by your PR.

-- Once the PR has run its checks, you'll see in the checks that there's a
+- Once the PR has run its checks, you’ll see an item labeled

-- Take a look at the "Check docs" check to make sure that there were no linting or spellcheck errors.
+- Take a look at the “Check docs” action to make sure there were no linting or spelling errors.

 Fork / Clone the DDEV Repository¶

 To start making changes you’ll need a local copy of the DDEV documentation, so fork the DDEV repository which includes the documentation.

 After forking the repository, you can clone it to your local machine.